 --SUMR, the Summer Undergraduate Minority Research Program at Penn's Leonard Davis Institute of Health Economics.

---And Wharton offers various research opportunities including their WGRIP (Wharton Global Research Internship Program), SIRE (Social Impact Research Experience) and SPUR (Summer Program for Undergraduate Research) programs.
+--And Wharton offers various research opportunities including their WRAP (World Research Assistantship Program), SIRE (Social Impact Research Experience) and SPUR (Summer Program for Undergraduate Research) programs.